-If a shipping paper describes both hazardous and non-hazardous products, the hazardous materials will be either:
+If a shipping paper describes both hazardous and non-hazardous products, the hazardous materials must be:

-Described first.
+Entered first.

-Highlighted in a contrasting color.
+Highlighted in a contrasting color, OR.

-Identified by an "X" placed before the shipping name in a column captioned "HM".
-The letters "RQ" may be used instead of "X" if a reportable quantity is present in one package.
+Identified by an "X" placed before the shipping description (ID#, Shipping Name, Hazard Class, Packing Group) in a column captioned "HM".
+The letters "RQ" may be used instead of "X" if a reportable quantity needs to be identified.

-The basic description of hazardous materials includes the proper shipping name, hazard class or division, the identification number, and the packing group, if any, in that order.
+The basic description of hazardous materials includes the identification number, proper shipping name, hazard class or division, and the packing group, if any, in that order.
 The packing group is displayed in Roman numerals and may be preceded by "PG".

-Shipping name, hazard class, and identification number must not be abbreviated unless specifically authorized in the hazardous materials regulations.
+Identification number, shipping name, and hazard class must not be abbreviated unless specifically authorized in the hazardous materials regulations.
 The description must also show: